Information for projects, theses and assignments

 We have information on our website about:

-- our work with children and families
+- our work with children

 - where we are located in Ireland

 - how we fundraise